learn-co-curriculum/dsc-p-values-and-null-hypothesis/README.md

 If you calculate a p-value and it comes out to 0.03, you can interpret this as saying "There is a 3% chance that the results I'm seeing are actually due to randomness or pure luck".

-$\alpha$ **_(alpha value)_**: The marginal threshold at which you're okay with with rejecting the null hypothesis.
+$\alpha$ **_(alpha value)_**: The marginal threshold at which you're okay with rejecting the null hypothesis.

 An alpha value can be any value we set between 0 and 1.
 However, the most common alpha value in science is 0.05 (although this is somewhat of a controversial topic in the scientific community, currently).

 If you set an alpha value of $\alpha = 0.05$, you're essentially saying "I'm okay with accepting my alternative hypothesis as true if there is less than a 5% chance that the results that I'm seeing are actually due to randomness."

-When you conduct an experiment, your goal is calculate a p-value and compare it to the alpha value.
+When you conduct an experiment, your goal is to calculate a p-value and compare it to the alpha value.
 If $p < \alpha$, then you **_reject the null hypothesis_** and accept that there is not "no relationship" between the dependent and independent variables.
 Note that any good scientist will admit that this doesn't prove that there is a _direct relationship_ between our dependent and independent variables--just that they now have enough evidence to the contrary to show that they can no longer believe that there is no relationship between them.

 In simple terms: